 Yes.
 Students may take one 3-credit course per semester (up to 9 total credits) without being officially admitted to the program.
 Speak with the Department or Program Chair to find out more.

-Practicum may be completed after 1) successfully passing all core counseling courses, 2) passing the comprehensive examination, and 3) attending a mandatory Pre-Practicum Meeting.
-Students may complete the three practica in one, two, or three semesters.
+Internship may be completed after 1) successfully passing all core counseling courses, 2) passing the comprehensive examination, and 3) attending a mandatory Pre-Internship Meeting.
+Students may complete the three internships in one, two, or three semesters.
 Talk with your adviser about your TDP.

-Will I be placed at a school for practicum?
+Will I be placed at a school for Practicum/Internship?

-No. Students must find their own practicum sites, within 2 hours of UWRF.
-The Counseling Program Practicum Coordinator assists you in this process by providing consultation and many resources and contacts.
-Attending the mandatory Pre-Practicum meeting will provide the necessary information to allow you to find placement sites.
+No. Students must find their own field placement sites, within 2 hours of UWRF.
+The Counseling Program Practicum and Internship Coordinators assists you in this process by providing consultation and many resources and contacts.
+Attending the mandatory Pre-Practicum and Pre-Internship meetings will provide the necessary information to allow you to find placement sites.

 Are there scholarships that I can apply for?

 UWRF offers several scholarships for Counseling Program students.
 Also, professional organizations like the Wisconsin School Counselor Association (WSCA) offer scholarships for graduate students.
 Check out the Minnesota School Counselors Association (MSCA) or the American School Counseling Association (ASCA) for other options.